Shell4026/ShellProtector/README.ENG.md

 ![fallback](https://github.com/user-attachments/assets/d3ca69b0-ff08-4793-a4e4-73269bc8efd3)

 ## Troubleshooting
-**<liltoon) If only certain parts of your in-game are unencrypted>**

-I'm trying to figure out the exact cause, but it seems to happen if you're not using liltoon for VCC and if you're using backlighting.
 If you find the issue, please raise it in Issues.

 **[is not supported texture format!
 Error]**